Createdd/Writing/2018/articles/MLIntroP3.md

 Basically the projection of vector X is multiplied by the length of parameter theta and optimized to be a maximum/minimum.
 This results in always returning a line that seems to separate 2 classes evenly.

 Note that, in order to neglect outliners it helps to decrease the value of C (regularizing).

+## Kernels

+Since polynomial features can be computational expensive, common practice introduces Kernels.
+For this, new features, which depend on similarity of features and examples.
+It is like putting landmarks on the plot and calculating the similarity with the Gaussian Kernel formula.

 ---